Your Employment Rights as a Cancer Survivor

 state or federal law.
 You have 180 days from the date of the action against you to file a complaint under

-with Disabilities Act because of your cancer history, you must file a complaint with
+Americans with Disabilities Act you must file a complaint with the Equal Employment

-the Equal Employment Opportunities Commission (EEOC) to enforce your rights.
-To get
+Opportunities Commission (EEOC) to enforce your rights.
+To get the location of the EEOC

-the Americans with Disabilities Act and how to enforce your rights under the law by
+with Disabilities Act and how to enforce your rights under the law by calling 1-800-669-EEOC.

-Standards Administration, Wage and Hour Division of the United States Department of
+Administration, Wage and Hour Division of the United States Department of Labor.
+For

 Most complaints filed with the Wage and Hour Division are resolved informally.

 State laws.
-Most states have a state agency that enforces the state fair employment practices
+Most states have a state agency that carries out the state fair employment practices

 law.
-Some states permit you to file a lawsuit in state court to enforce your rights.
+Some states allow you to file a lawsuit in state court.
+For more information

 Even if your legal rights were violated, there is no guarantee that a public agency

-or court will give you a fair remedy.
+or court will give you a fair solution.
 A trained job counselor, social worker, nurse,

-or clergy may help you deal with the personal issues that result from employment discrimination
+or clergy may help you deal with the personal issues that result from job discrimination

 due to your cancer history.